py5coding/py5book/content/user_functions.md

 Here, the `setup()` function executes py5 commands that only need to be executed once.
 The [](/reference/sketch_size) method creates the Sketch window and sets the window's width and height.
 The [](/reference/sketch_frame_rate) method tells py5 the speed at which to call the `draw()` method.
 In this case, it will be called 30 times a second.
 And finally, the [](/reference/sketch_fill) method sets the shape fill color to red.

-Code that you want to be called once should be placed in the `setup()` function.
+Place code that you want to be called once in the `setup()` function.
 Typically this code will do things like load image assets and set drawing styles.

 Code that you want to be called repeatedly should be placed in the `draw()` method.
 Typically this will be the code that draws to the Sketch window, as well as supporting Python code that determines what should be drawn.